Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Coros Dura Elevation and Grade Accuracy

-I’ve been performing some tests recently with the grade accuracy of the Edge 1050; from those tests, I found that Dura is notably better than Edge 1050, probably approaching ‘correct’.
+I’ve been running some tests recently on the grade accuracy of the Edge 1050; from those tests, I found that Dura is notably better than the Edge 1050, probably approaching ‘correct’.

 Elevation is related to ‘instant’ grade but can be calculated differently.
-When we look at rides, Edge 1050’s elevation is probably accurate for various reasons, including how it auto-calibrates.
+When we look at rides, Edge 1050’s elevation is probably accurate for several reasons, including its auto-calibration.
 However, DURA is similar and probably correct enough for most people’s uses.
 I have no issues with Dura’s elevation accuracy per se.

 Here is an example.